elerymikk/elerymikk/README.md

 - 👀 I’m @elerymikk
 - 🐱‍💻 I’m currently learning coding in Java and Python
-- 🦆 Fun fact: Yes, I do have a debugging duck
+- 🦆 Yes, I do have a debugging duck

 <!---
 elerymikk/elerymikk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.